piperhaywood/ephemera.sambaldwin.info/README.md

 ## Available scripts, `/studio`

 In the Sanity Studio directory, you can run `sanity start` to get Sanity Studio up and running in your browser.

-## Forking this

-If you fork this project for your own experimentation, be sure to edit the `projectId` in `/studio/sanity.json`.